mrkruoff/vip-hunt/tests/README.md

 files is {name}.spec.ts

 # Directory and File Structure
-example.spec.ts - example mocha/chai/sinon file.
+example.spec.ts - example of using mocha/chai/sinon in a test file.